BitcoinDesign/Guide/guide/designing-products/user-personas.md

 - They ensure that we, as designers, create products for real users and not design for ourselves.

 ## How to build user personas
 User personas can be created by simply speaking to users of our product.
-We can connect to these people by doing:
+We can connect to these people by doing user interviews and surveys.
 - Structured user interviews
 - Surveys